ChartsAndRecreation/Portfolio/content/authors/admin/_index.md

 title: Kaleb King
 ---

-I'm a business analyst for Construction Forms; an industry leader in the engineering and manufacture of concrete pumping equipment and other abrasion resistant pipe.
+I'm a business analyst for Construction Forms; an industry leader in the engineering and manufacture of concrete pumping equipment and abrasion resistant pipe.
 I have over a decade of experience in accounting with an emphasis on accounts receivable and sales tax.

-Over the past few years, I have discovered my passion for data and I'm currently enrolled in the [University of Wisconsin Master of Science in Data Science](https://datasciencedegree.wisconsin.edu/) program.
-My journey in data science started in an effort to avoid the eternal shame of finishing last place in my fantasy football league.
-While I enjoyed a modest improvement the following year, moving from 9th place to 5th place, I found myself wondering how I could apply these tools to other aspects of my professional and personal life.
-Since then I've written countless SQL queries, dashboards, and markdown documents.
+My journey in data science started a few years ago in an effort to avoid the eternal shame of finishing last place in my fantasy football league.
+While I enjoyed a modest improvement the following year, moving from 9th place to 5th, I found myself wondering how I could apply this to other areas.
+My passion has continued to grow as I read about how others are creating tools to answer questions and solve problems.
+It's been personally and professionally rewarding to apply this knowledge and I'm excited to see what's next.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.